Materials-Consortia/schemas/sets/current/unitsystems/optimade.md

 **Unitsystem name:** OPTIMADE
 **Description:** A combination of SI and non-SI units in common use suitable for use with OPTIMADE.

-This unit set combines all units associated with SI in the 2019 redefinition of the SI units with the ångstrom, the bit, and the byte unit."
+This unit system combines SI units (including units accepted for use with the SI), the bit, and the byte unit."

 **Formats:** [[JSON](optimade.json)] [[MD](optimade.md)]